Everything you need to know about Labradoodles

 How long do Labradoodles live?

-A Labradoodle’s lifespan depends on genetics, their overall health, and size.
+However as they are a crossbreed, their lifespan depends on genetics, overall health, and size.
 Typically, smaller breeds live longer.
-So dogs with a Toy or Miniature Poodle parent can live between 12 to 16 years.
-Those with a Standard Poodle parent can live from 10 to 15 years.
+So dogs with a Toy or Miniature Poodle parent might live longer.

 How big do Labradoodles get?